JuliaReach/IntervalMatrices.jl/README.md

 ## Quickstart

-A quickstart guide is available in the manual.
+A quickstart guide is available in [the documentation](https://juliareach.github.io/IntervalMatrices.jl/latest/#Quickstart).